arielf/learning-to-learn/README.md

-# Learning to learn with TensorFlow playground (Spoiler!)
+# Learning to learn with TensorFlow playground (Spoilers ahead!)

 ## Introduction to tensor-flow playground
 [The tensor-flow playground](https://playground.tensorflow.org/) is a wonderful tool to experiment with simple neural nets.